larahfelipe/instalens/README.md

 ### Running

-Now notice, if have the **2FA (two-factor authentication)** turned on, you will need to type the auth code after logging to your account, for that I've set 15s sleep, after this time, the program will continue it's execution.
+Now notice, if you use the **2FA (two-factor authentication)**, you will need to type the auth code after logging to your account, for that I've set 15s sleep, after this time, the program will continue it's execution.

 ```elm
 -- Linux: